adithirgis/Neural_Network_R/README.md

 # Neural_Network_R
-Neural Network built using R.
+Neural Networks built using R.

 Next up will be application of the model on a dataset!